vczh/vczh_toys/README.md

 vczh_toys
 =========

-This repository contains vczh's toys for black magic codes or experiments
+This repository contains vczh's toys for black magic codes or experiments:
+* garbage collection library for C++11
+* multiple dimentional array for C++11
+* linq for C++11 and STL

 ###./CppGarbageCollection
 ######// garbage collection library for C++